manofgod747/The-Fundamental-Principles-of-Law/README.md

 ### Sason
 # The Fundamental Principles of Law
-This document serves as a candidate to national law that upholds the principles of justice, freedom, equality, minimality, consent and positive dualism.
+This document serves as a candidate to national law that upholds the principles of justice, independence, freedom, equality, minimality, consent and positive dualism.

 ## Glossary
 **Man** - All living human beings.
 Man, woman, or child.

 ## The Principles of Law
-1. Justice & Reason
+1. Justice
 2. Independece
 3. Freedom
 4. Equality